constraintAutomaton/Traveling-with-a-Map/readme.md

 We also want to see if this is within the current time expectation for social media queries.

 #### Metric
-- Percentage of useful links dereferenced
+- Percentage of useful links dereferenced *
 - Link Queue Occupancy
-- Query execution
+- Query execution *
-- Number of HTTP requests
+- Number of HTTP requests *
-- Deficiency metric
+- Deficiency metric *
 - R3 metric
-- Size of the internal triple store
+- Size of the internal triple store (*)

 #### Derived measurements
 - Correlation between the query execution time and the size of the internal triple store
 - Correlation between Query execution times and the number of HTTP request
 - Correlation between the query execution times, the size of the internal triple store, and the number of HTTP request

+#### More data inside the pods
+idea

+- Bookmarks
+- Pictures + metadata
+- Likes on websites
+- Movies
+- Reviews (things)